TeemuSalo/gpio-gui/README.md

 Bootstrap and Bootstrap-touchspin css-files in the top part of header-file.
 JQuery, Bootstrap and Bootstrap-touchspin javascript files in the botton part of header-file.

-DEPENDECIES
+DEPENDENCIES

-Drango framework
+Django framework

 Bootstrap framework

-JQuery 2-2.3
+JQuery 2-2.3 library

-Bootstrap-touchspin
+Bootstrap-touchspin library